Understanding Angles and Pairs of Angles: A thorough look

 3. Vertical Angles

 When two lines intersect, they form four angles.
 The angles that are opposite each other are called vertical angles.
-Vertical angles are always equal in measure.
+So vertical angles are always equal in measure.
 This is a fundamental property that simplifies many geometric proofs.
 They are formed by the intersection of two lines.
 The vertically opposite angles are congruent (equal).

 4. Adjacent Angles